Garden Pond Ideas

 9. Easy Garden Pond

-There’s no need to rake out leaves or worry about falling in, just top it up and enjoy the wildlife it brings.
+For this backyard pond, there’s no need to rake out leaves or worry about falling in, just top it up and enjoy the wildlife it brings.
 This easy pond has a small water feature to enhance the surface.
 Choose a solar-powered one for the simple life.

 10. Natural Garden Pond

-This is a great natural garden pond because the planting is thick enough to cover the brick and plastic work.
+This is a great natural pond because the planting is thick enough to cover the brick and plastic work.
 Wildlife will love the shelter and enjoy hiding out there when it’s hot.

 The tiered water levels are perfect for all mammals to safely drink – it’s an idyll for frogs, newts, hedgehogs, and even grass snakes.
 Not to mention you!